jtombo45/Learn-React-SoloLearn/Intro To React/README.md

 - Separation of concerns is a programming principle that states that each concern should be separated into individual pieces.
 - For example, in the diagram above, the "new question" button (2) should be clicked if a user wanted to add a new question, whereas the search bar (3) would be used if the user wanted to search the existing questions.
-- React has two types of components: functional and class
+- React has two types of components: functional and class components

 ### Components - Functional Components

 - A functional component is a simple JavaScript function
-- The name of a functional component must begin with a capital or its treated as an HTML element instead of a component
+- The name of a functional component must begin with a capital letter or it's treated as an HTML element instead of a component

 ```javascript
 function Hello() {